michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 14. And afterwards arose Shemun Kipha with the eleven apostles, and lifted up his voice and said to them: Men, Jihudoyee, and all who dwell at Urishlem, be this known to you, and hearken to my words.

-15. For not as you suppose are these drunken; for, behold, until now arethere but three hours.
+15. For not as you suppose are these drunken; for, behold, until now are

 16. But this is that spoken of by Joel the prophet:

-17. It shall be in the last days, saith Aloha, I will pourout my Spirit upon all flesh: And your sons and your daughters shall prophesy, And your youths shall see visions,
+17. It shall be in the last days, saith Aloha, I will pour

 18. And your elders shall dream dreams: And upon the servants and upon the handmaids Will I pour my Spirit in those days; And they shall prophesy.